abdelshafei/CodeInterpreter/README.md

 4 - There are several commands to choose from that each do their own thing but build off of each other:

-  > tokenize - lexically analyzes your code.
+  > tokenize - lexically analyzes your code. (skips over comment blocks and normal comments)

   > parse - parses the expressions in your code.